andguasta/sae-temv2/Wwise-Rclone.md

+---
+title: Wwise, Git and Rclone
-### Using Rclone and GDrive with Wwise to manage asset files
+subtitle: "Using Rclone and GDrive with Wwise to manage large asset files"
+---
 We can use Rclone to sync the Wwise `Originals` folder with teammates, enabling us to use Git for versioning without running into GitHub's file size limit issues, whether for a single asset or the global repository limit when using Git LFS (Large File Storage).

 > [!info]